IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

  </igx-financial-chart>
 ```

-### Configuring Legned
+### Configuring Legend
-By default the legend is not displayed.
+The legend is not displayed be default.
 The following code demonstrates how to enable the legend.

 ```html
  <igx-financial-chart